Sjhunt93/IAP-2019-2020/Tutorials/Part 2/14 - Files and String Manipulation.md

 “Your iap project folder”/iapProj/Builds/MacOSX/build/Debug/
 ```

+*Please note you will need to run your project first to create the folder as the folder is created as part of xcode's compilation process.*

 To complete this exercise, re-arrange the following blocks of code.
 The program should open a file and read each line.
 The code is supplied in blocks to make this exercise easier.

 ```cpp